saudat28/Web-Scrapping/README.md

 # Web-Scrapping
-WebScrapping – A data extraction and content analysis project that scrapes multiple websites, processes and cleans the data, performs sentiment analysis, and generates insights to support research and data-driven decision-making.
+WebScrapping – A data-driven project designed to:

+Extract data from multiple websites using automated scraping techniques

+Clean and preprocess textual content

+Perform sentiment and trend analysis

+Visualize insights using interactive dashboards

+Compare content across platforms to identify patterns and global trends